Postal 2: Reception

 Postal 2 received "mixed or average reviews" according to review aggregator website Metacritic.
 Some of the game's better reviews came from PC Gamer and Game Informer.
 On the other end of the spectrum, GMR and Computer Gaming World (CGW) both gave Postal 2 scores of zero, with CGW deriding Postal 2 as "the worst product ever foisted upon consumers."
 In response, negative quotes from Computer Gaming Worlds review ended up being proudly displayed on the box art of the Postal Fudge Pack.
 CNN journalist Marc Saltzman wrote that the game was "more offensive than fun" and concluded that "it simply goes too far, too often, and offers little else."GameSpot criticized the game's loading times, graphics and gameplay, and the gore was called "surprisingly subdued" in comparison to contemporary games like Soldier of Fortune II: Double Helix.
 In a middling review for IGN, author Ivan Sulic disliked the game's crude and childish humour, and dismissed the setting of Paradise as "bland".
 Eurogamer similarly attacked the game for being immature.
 Ivan Deez from IGN says that Postal Dude has a "sick mind", when referring to the source of some of the errands he has to complete.
 Macdonald and Rocha from Canada.com describe Postal Dude as a man whose "raison d'être was to eliminate anyone - man, woman and child - with a dizzying arsenal of weapons", but at the same time as "a misunderstood and ostracized man who takes his revenge on the world with a killing spree."

 In other media

-Scenes of the game can be seen in the music video of the Black Eyed Peas single "Where Is the Love?"
+Scenes of the game can be seen in the music video of the Black Eyed Peas single "Where Is the Love?" where children were shown playing the game.
+Running with Scissors stated in 2021 that they were paid for the use of the game's footage.